fernandrone/linelint/README.md

 ## GitHub Actions

-This project is available on the GitHub Actions Marketplace.
+This project is available at the GitHub Actions Marketplace.

-Create a workflow file your repository's GitHub Workflow folder, for example `.github/workflows/main.yml`, like the one below:
+Create a workflow file at your repository's Workflow folder, like `.github/workflows/main.yml` (see [main.yml](.github/workflows/main.yml) for an updated example):

 ```
 # .github/workflows/main.yml